svc-bot-mds/terraform-provider-tdh/docs/data-sources/certificates.md

 page_title: "tdh_certificates Data Source - tdh"
 subcategory: ""
 description: |-
-  Used to fetch all certificates on TDH for BYOC.
+  Used to fetch all certificates on TDH for SRE
 ---

 # tdh_certificates (Data Source)

-Used to fetch all certificates on TDH for BYOC.
+Used to fetch all certificates on TDH for SRE